 Too many boarding groups

 If there are more than a handful of boarding groups, you are booking less a seat for a flight and more into a 30,000-foot caste system.
 The result of too many boarding groups may be disgruntled passengers, havoc at the gate, and an unpleasant travel experience.
-Here’s how airlines are lying about the real cost of flights.

 On-time performance data isn’t provided